-Site/Policy Ref Site Location Pros Cons - FTYFC playing field Landscape, setting of CA and town, Flood risk (Zone 2/3), Access via Horcott Rd F_20B (SHLAA ref) Land between East End and River Coln GW and fluvial flood risk, drainage, access, landscape (discounted in 2014 SHLAA) F_21 (SHLAA ref) Land south of Moor Lane Impact on views, landscape (discounted in 2014 SHLAA) F_40 (SHLAA ref) Land south of East End Impact on views, landscape (discounted in 2014 SHLAA)
+Site/Policy Ref Site Location Pros Cons - FTYFC playing field Landscape, setting of CA and town, Flood risk (Zone 2/3), Access via Horcott Rd F_20B (SHLAA ref) Land between East End and River Coln GW and fluvial flood risk (Flood Zone 3), drainage, access, landscape (discounted in 2014 SHLAA) F_21 (SHLAA ref) Land south of Moor Lane Impact on views, landscape, flooded in 2007 (discounted in 2014 SHLAA) F_24 Former Fairford Railway Station Landscape, biodiversity, part of established employment site.
+F_36B (remaining part) [Land between Horcott and Fairford] (Land south of Cirencester Road) This site is now essential to maintaining the rural setting of this end of the Fairford Conservation area.
+F_39D (FNP3) Land at London Road (community facilities area) Conflict with healthcare/community consent (part of 13/03793/OUT) and potential area healthcare strategy.
+F_40 (SHLAA ref) Land south of East End Impact on views, landscape, flooded in 2007 (discounted in 2014 SHLAA) F_41 Land at Morgan Hall Unsuitable - site contributes an important part in the heritage landscape and the town's setting.
+Development would have an adverse impact on the Conservation Area and the setting of Morgan Hall, a Listed Building.
+Also Woodpasture and Parkland BAP Priority Habitat.
+F_52 Land west of Terminus Cottage and Station Cottage Not in SHLAA at time of assessment; remote from town centre, schools and facilities; access issues